hivdb/chiro-cms/resources/susceptibility-data.md

 table_variants_other_rbd
 [/table]

-The most common ancestral variants lacking immune escape mutations used as controls include A variants (n=4440), B variants (Wuhan consensus; n=27045), B.1 variants (Wuhan consensus + D614G; n=25213).

 ***

-### Table 5.
-Individual SARS-CoV-2 Spike Mutations for which Data are Available in CoV-RDB
+### Table 3.
+Individual SARS-CoV-2 Spike Mutations for which Data are Available

 #### Receptor-binding domain (RBD)